Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 The Voice That Made War Sweeter Than Home

-This is not a metaphor that needs decoding.
 Every war in human history has demonstrated the same dynamic.
 Conflicts begin small.
 A border dispute, an insult, a trade disagreement, one golden apple.
 But conflict has its own appetite.
 It feeds on itself.
 The first skirmish produces grievances that demand a larger response.
 The larger response creates casualties that demand retaliation.
 And before anyone can stop the process, the thing that started as a quarrel between three goddesses at a wedding is consuming entire generations.

 In Book 11, Zeus sends Eris directly to the Greek camp.
 She stands on Odysseus's ship, which is positioned in the centre of the beached fleet, and screams.
 Homer specifies the location because it means her voice reaches every ship, from Ajax's on one end to Achilles' on the other.
 The sound fills every Greek soldier with strength and a hunger for battle so intense that fighting suddenly becomes sweeter than going home.